 Scheduling today vs. scheduling with aScope 3

-Imagine you want to do 4 bronchoscopies today.
-Could you fit them all in?
-Are you guaranteed a scope at the time you will need it and have the staff ready?
+Imagine you want to do 4 bronchoscopies today – could you fit them all in?
+Are you guaranteed a scope when you will need it and have the staff ready?
 What’s the turnaround on getting a clean scope?
-If you have to wait until tomorrow what consequences will delaying treatment have on your patients?
+If you have to wait until tomorrow what consequences will delaying treatment have on your patient?

 Scheduling with aScope 3